jerquanb/APlus-Project-Series/Storage-Analyzer/README.md

 - How to build a dual-purpose script that both simulates real IT support tasks and supports active A+ certification study

 ---

-> **Built by Jerquan Brabble** | Entry-Level IT Support | A+ Core 1 Candidate
-> This project was part of a hands-on learning plan to bridge the gap between certification objectives and real-world application.